breez/breez-sdk-docs/src/guide/payment_notification.md

 #### Confirming a swap

-When receiving a payment via a onchain address, the swap address needs to be monitored until the funds are confirmed onchain before the swap is executed.
+When sending or receiving a payment via a onchain address, the swap address needs to be monitored until the funds are confirmed onchain before the swap is executed.
 A chain service is used to monitor the address for confirmed funds.
 Once funds are confirmed, the chain service calls the registered webhook with the address.
-The Notification Plugin when receiving this notification from the NDS will connect to the Breez SDK and redeem the swap.
+The Notification Plugin when receiving this notification from the NDS will connect to the Breez SDK and claim or redeem the swap.

 The `address_txs_confirmed` notification type will be received by the webhook in the following format:
 ```json